Douglas571/sedemat_system/software requirementes.md

   [] when update, update paidAt property

-[] payment date should update after
+[] paidAt of payment status should update after
+  [] editing payments
   [] editing invoice
   [] editing gross incomes

 [] when adding payments
   [] should show only the payments of the business and the people associated